AlexK0/kotlin-daemonology-notes/README.md

 ### IDE as a server and Kotlin daemon as a client

+In this case Kotlin daemon JVM client connects to IDE with the debugger server.

 1) Prepare a debug configuration in IDE, it should look like that:
    ![debug configuration](resources/img_debug_server_config.png)
 2) Before continuing make sure, that there are no available [Kotlin daemons](#daemons).